graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 ### Flagz for Kubernetes components

 Verifying the runtime configuration of Kubernetes components, such as the API server or `kubelet`, has traditionally required privileged access to the host node or process arguments.
-While feasible, this approach often conflicts with security best practices that restrict shell access and makes automated verification difficult.
+To address this, the `/flagz` endpoint was introduced to expose command-line options via HTTP.
+However, its output was initially limited to plain text, making it difficult for automated tools to parse and validate configurations reliably.

-Kubernetes v1.35 introduces the `/flagz` endpoint, a built-in mechanism for components to expose their command line options.
-This feature allows authorized users to inspect the effective configuration via a standardized HTTP interface, supporting both plain text and structured (JSON) formats.
-The primary benefit is enhanced observability and secure configuration auditing.
-It provides a direct method to validate operational parameters without exposing the underlying infrastructure, simplifying debugging workflows and ensuring compliance with intended states.
+In Kubernetes v1.35, the `/flagz` endpoint has been enhanced to support structured, machine-readable JSON output.
+Authorized users can now request a versioned JSON response using standard HTTP content negotiation, while the original plain text format remains available for human inspection.
+This update significantly improves observability and compliance workflows, allowing external systems to programmatically audit component configurations without fragile text parsing or direct infrastructure access.

 This work was done as part of [KEP #4828](https://kep.k8s.io/4828) led by SIG Instrumentation.

 ### Statusz for Kubernetes components

-Troubleshooting Kubernetes components like the `kube-apiserver` or `kubelet` typically involves sifting through extensive logs or relying on external monitoring tools to gather the basic operational state.
-This fragmented approach often delays diagnosis, as there is no standardized, in-process mechanism to quickly retrieve a snapshot of a component's internal health and status.
+Troubleshooting Kubernetes components like the `kube-apiserver` or `kubelet` has traditionally involved parsing unstructured logs or text output, which is brittle and difficult to automate.
+While a basic `/statusz` endpoint existed previously, it lacked a standardized, machine-readable format, limiting its utility for external monitoring systems.

-Kubernetes v1.35 introduces the `/statusz` endpoint across core components, offering a unified interface for real-time status introspection.
-This feature provides authorized users with immediate access to structured status data such as version information and health indicators, directly from the running binary.
-The primary benefit is a consistent and accessible layer for debugging and observability.
-By standardizing how components report their state, it simplifies the initial triage of performance issues and version mismatches, reducing the time to resolution without requiring complex external setups.
+In Kubernetes v1.35, the `/statusz` endpoint has been enhanced to support structured, machine-readable JSON output.
+Authorized users can now request this format using standard HTTP content negotiation to retrieve precise status data—such as version information and health indicators—without relying on fragile text parsing.
+This improvement provides a reliable, consistent interface for automated debugging and observability tools across all core components.

 This work was done as part of [KEP #4827](https://kep.k8s.io/4827) led by SIG Instrumentation.